fernandocbhorta/Collectibles-Showcase/README.md

-# CollectablesShowcase
+# collectiblesShowcase
- Retrieves a list of collectables from external APIs and displays them to the user V1.1
+ Retrieves a list of collectibles from external APIs and displays them to the user V1.1

 # Fernando Horta